stevedepp/FMNIST/README.md

 ## FMNIST Classification

-Please click the demo video below to hear it with sound.
-Transcript & slides are on this page just below the video.
+Transcript & slides are below.
+Please click this demo video to hear it with sound.

 A demo of a Colab [notebook's](https://github.com/stevedepp/FMNIST/blob/master/FMNIST_Depp.ipynb) speed and ease of use in building the basics of computer vision classification:
 - [x] retrieving dependencies.